Cusco to Machu Picchu

 Organisation: Cusco to Machu Picchu

-The previous day, our guesthouse (Yanuy Culinary Guest House) organized a taxi to pick us up at 08:30am.
+The day before our departure from Cusco to Machu Picchu, our guesthouse organised a taxi to pick us up at 08:30am.
 No need to rush for the taxi, in the morning, they are on time and are waiting for you.
 The reason we opted for the taxi option is that it cost 240 sol and that we would be more flexible and quicker in order to reach our train in Ollantaytambo that we had booked from France.
 We didn’t want to miss our train to reach Aguas Caliente and the day after Machu Picchu!

 We then had two options for our trip: